Creating a Plasma Theme Quickstart

 for less colorization, and closer to127

 for more colorization.
-So, for example, to keep shadows from being colorized, use color (HSV) Value/Intesity of0
+So, for example, to keep shadows from being colorized, use a color (HSV) Value/Intensity of0

-.When testing the theme, if it looks like portions of a multi-element SVG is missing (missing borders, etc.) check the SVG again to make sure the element ids are correct.
+.When testing the theme, if it looks like portions of a multi-element SVG are missing (missing borders, etc.), check the SVG again to make sure the element IDs are correct.

 Perform this quick sanity check for background SVGs to help troubleshoot annoying lines and gaps between elements: